 The key to building a product your customers will love is to know who your customers are.

 Do some market and competitor research to get an idea about your customer's needs and what solutions they currently use—and how your product can fill the gaps.

-Once you have a basic understanding of who your customers are, define your buyer persona—a semi-fictional representation of your ideal customer based on psychographics, demographics, buying capacities, interests, and buying history.
+Once you have a basic understanding of who your customers are, define your buyer persona—a semi-fictional profile of your ideal customer based on psychographics, demographics, buying capacities, interests, and purchase history.

 2. Understand your customer’s needs

 Defining your ideal customer persona isn't enough.
-To build a product they’ll want to buy, you need to go beyond who they are and identify their most significant needs.
+To build a product your target audience will love and want to buy, you need to go beyond who they are and identify their most significant needs.

 It’s not viable to create a product for an existing solution in the market.
 Identify your ideal customer's pain points and build a solution to fill the gap in the market.

 Pro tip: there’s no better way to understand your customer’s needs than by hearing directly from them.

 Use Hotjar's on-site Surveys to understand what your customers are looking for in their own words.
 Ask questions like: